xixi019/leaderboard/README.md

 ### Question Answering Systems with Descriptions

-The [QA Systems Table](systems.md) contains links to publications, demo/APIs (if available) and short descriptions of ca. 100 QA systems.
+The [QA Systems Table](systems.md) contains links to publications, demo/APIs (if available), and short descriptions of ca. 100 QA systems.

 ### DBpedia